microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/EXTENDED_USE.md

 This section describes how to plan and scale the template in your organization.

+### Azure Function

 ### IoT Hub

 By default, the template deploys an Azure IoT Hub with capacity of 1.
 With the B1 SKU, that gives you 400,000 messages per day (approximately 5 messages per second), at the time of writing.

-If you have more than 5 devices, each emitting a single message every second, you will need to scale up.
+If you have more than 5 devices, each emitting a single message every _second_, you will need to scale up.

+Or, if you have more than 300 devices, each emitting a single message every _minute_, you will need to scale up.

 For more advice on scaling your IoT Hub(s), see <https://docs.microsoft.com/azure/iot-hub/iot-hub-scaling>.